Gerbera is a cute indoor plant native to Africa that is found very appealing thanks to its cute flowers.

 Planting and re-potting gerbera

-After that, every 2 years and preferably in spring, repot your gerbera in a pot that is of a slightly larger size.
+After that, every 2 years and preferably in spring, repot your gerbera in a pot one size larger (an inch or 3 cm wider across).

 - Gerbera roots hate having too much water.